 Wonder Festival (Wonfes) - An industry trade show which happens twice a year and where lots of upcoming figures are announced and premiered.
 Pre-orders for Wonfes announcements usually open shortly afterwards.

 Y!AJ - Yahoo!
 Auctions Japan, an auction site in Japan.

-EMS - Express mail service, fast but expensive, also handled by your federal post system in most cases.
+EMS - Express Mail Service, fast but expensive, also handled by your national post system in most cases.
 Can be subject to customs taxes in most countries.
 Trackable and Insured up to 20,000 Yen (base, you can pay to raise the insurance limit).
-Only takes 2-3 days overseas at the fastest, though it may stall for longer in customs.
+Expedited air, only takes 2-3 days overseas at the fastest, though it may stall for longer in customs.